syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Project-Conversion.md

 Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core conversion is a Visual Studio add-in that converts an existing ASP.NET Core application into a Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web application by adding the required assemblies and resource files.

 > The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web Application Project conversion utility is available from v16.3.0.17.
-Before use, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Conversion, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/download-and-installation) help topic.
-Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build installed or not.
-If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not same for both the Extension and build, then the Project Conversion will not be shown.
+Before using the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Conversion, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** is installed or not in Visual Studio Extension Manager by clicking **Extensions > Manage Extensions > Installed** for Visual Studio 2022 or later.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.syncfusion.com/extension/aspnetcore-essentialjs2-extension/visual-studio/download-and-installation) help topic.
+Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build is installed or not.
+If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not the same for both the Extension and build, then the Project Conversion will not be shown.

 The steps below help you to convert the ASP.NET Core application to the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core application via the Visual Studio: